-The largest corresponding growth is in passthrough gains or losses, which rose from just 22.6% of long-term gains to 37.7%.
+Figure 9 shows that the largest corresponding growth is in pass-through gains or losses, which rose from just 22.6% of long-term gains to 37.7%.
 Pass-through gains refer to distributed gains from pass-through entities owned by taxpayers.
 This category includes the growth of "carried interest" compensation to general partners of hedge funds, venture capital, and private equity firms.
-Partnership agreements typically require funds to be returned within ten to twelve years of the initial commitment.
-Investors in these structures cannot time realization decisions around favorable tax environments, as their participation is limited, nor can they typically defer their gains indefinitely like stockholders.
+Partnership agreements typically require funds to be returned within 10-12 years of the initial commitment.
+Investors in these structures cannot time realization decisions around favorable tax environments, as their participation is limited; neither can they typically defer their gains indefinitely like stockholders.
 Instead, they receive-and pay taxes on-gains when the general partners exit underlying investments.
-Moreover, many of the limited partners in these funds are non-taxable, such that the decision to exit an investment is likely to be less responsive to capital gains tax changes.
+Moreover, figure 10 suggests that many of the limited partners in these funds are nontaxable, such that the decision to exit an investment is likely to be less responsive to capital gains tax changes.